BPS cohomology for rank 2 degree 0 Higgs bundles (and more): Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Ben Davison for suggesting the project and for many helpful discussions.
 I would like to thank Lucien Hennecart, Naoki Koseki, and Mirko Mauri for useful conversations.
 I am grateful to Francesca Carocci and Dimitri Wyss for giving the opportunity to give a talk at EPFL on the results of the paper and for ensuing discussions.
+Many thanks are also due to the anonymous referee for a thorough and constructive review.

 This research was supported by the ERC starter grant ``Categorified Donaldson–Thomas theory'' No. 759967 of the European research council.